pandland/pand/README.md

 ### Building

-Make sure you have CMake installed.
-Build infrastructure is still in **early stage**, currently we rely on newest version of v8 - this is not what I want, but for now it's fine.
+Make sure you have CMake and python3 installed.
+Build infrastructure is still in **early stage**.

 You need to download v8 as dependency and it will take reasonable amount of time to compile (even 40 mins - depends on machine).